SonicSong/ParticlePathSimulator/README.md

-# openTRIM
+# ParticlePathSimulator (PPS)

-A modern implementation of ion collision simulations in Rust.
+Implementation of Transportation of Ions in Matter in Rust Language .

 ## Project Objectives

-- [ ] Calculate Stopping power like in TRIM
+- [ ] Calculate Stopping power.
 - [ ] Implement GUI
-- [ ] Implement Particle path like in TRIM
+- [ ] Implement Particle path.
 - [ ] Make it work on Windows, Linux, MacOS.
 X86_64 and aarch64 CPU's architecture

 ## Licensing